 Don’t put out salty food or dry bread as this can be harmful for birds.
 Also avoid cooking fats as these stick to bird's feathers and harbour bacteria.
 To avoid food poisoning, make sure to only provide live mealworm unless they are dried, and don't put out whole peanuts as these are a choking hazard.

-Provide a home for birds in your garden by installing a nest box.
+Provide a home for some of our most common British birds by installing a nest box in your garden.